The solution to food deserts isn’t more supermarkets – it’s better transport

 Looking deeper into the aforementioned stat from the USDA, the people most affected by food deserts are the 2.3 million households located far from a supermarket and with no access to a vehicle.
 In other words, being distant from a grocery doesn’t have to be a problem as long as we have other ways of connecting people with its products.

 This lack of mobility and nutritious food options is obviously an undesirable situation, and one that most harshly affects low income earners.
-We already know that neighbourhoods with limited or no access to public transport are linked to households with low median incomes and high rates of unemployment.
+We already know that neighborhoods with limited or no access to public transport are linked to households with low median incomes and high rates of unemployment.
 Unhealthy food can further worsen the quality of life for residents, adding to their disadvantage.

 There are plenty of ways to make food sellers more accessible, including some novel ones.
-For example, a 2017 collaboration between startup Wheelys and the Hefei University of Technology saw the creation of the mobile grocery store that could be driven to under served locations (and potentially do so autonomously using driverless technologies).
+For example, a 2017 collaboration between startup Wheelys and the Hefei University of Technology saw the creation of the mobile grocery store that could be driven to under-served locations (and potentially do so autonomously using driverless technologies).

 But while a supermarket-on-wheels might still be far from reality, improving public transport provides a reliable alternative, allowing consumers to easily and cheaply pick up fresh food from afar even if they don’t own or can’t afford a vehicle.
 Trains and buses can also be adapted to be more suitable for carrying groceries, such as with chilled storage compartments.